 \footnote{This proof shows that we can weaken the condition {\it `$N$ embeds into $\R^6$ and $fN\subset\R^6$'} to {\it `$fN_0\subset\R^6$ with trivial normal bundle and $\sigma(N)=0$'}.
-Since the triviality of the normal bundle imples that $w_2(N)=0$, by Remarks in \S1 the new assumption still implies that $N$ embeds into $S^6$.}
+Since the triviality of the normal bundle implies that $w_2(N)=0$, by the remarks in \S1 the new assumption still implies that $N$ embeds into $S^6$.}